United Spine and Joint Center

 Do you suffer from mild to debilitating knee pain?
 Is it stopping you from exercising, climbing stairs, or even walking?
 If so, Dr. Jon Mader, a Physical Medicine and Rehabilitation Specialist at United Spine and Joint Center, can help you.
-Located in Leesburg, Virginia, Dr. Mader has extensive training and experience to diagnose and treat your knee pain.
+Servicing Leesburg and Lansdowne, VA.
+Dr. Mader has extensive training and experience to diagnose and treat your knee pain.
 If you want to be pain-free, call Dr. Mader or schedule a consultation today.

 Knee pain can feel achy, sharp, or stiff and may range from mild to severe.
 Knee pain is associated with clicking, popping, and sensations of instability.

 This is the joint connecting your femur (thigh bone) to your tibia (shin bone).
 Wear and tear, injuries, and arthritis can cause aching pain and stiffness.

 The knee has two menisci, which are cartilage discs between the femur and tibia, which cushion the joint when bearing weight.
 Injuries and wear and tear can damage or tear the cartilage leading to pain, popping, and locking in your knee joint.

 There are ligaments on the inside and outside of your knee and in between the femur and tibia.
 These ligaments add support to the joint but can be injured by trauma or repetitive use.
 If your ligaments are sprained or torn, it may feel like your knee is giving out.

 The iliotibial band is a type of connective tissue called fascia that runs along the outside of your thigh to connect your hip and knee.
 You may notice pulling, sharp pain, or popping on the outside of your knee when the iliotibial band is irritated.